Racism in Asia: Vietnam

 The Sino-Vietnamese War resulted in the discrimination and consequent migration of Vietnam's ethnic Chinese.
 Many of these people fled as "boat people".
 In 1978–79, some 450,000 ethnic Chinese left Vietnam by boat as refugees (many officially encouraged and assisted) or were expelled across the land border with China.
+There has also been racism from the Kinh Vietnamese majority towards minority groups, including Chinese, Khmers, Thai, Montagnards, Eurasians, black people, etc.